French election: Le Pen says, 'I am not the candidate of the National Front'

 Voters snubbed the political establishment Sunday, sending Le Pen and political novice Emmanuel Macron, 39, through to the second round of the presidential election.

+She wants to slash legal immigration from 200,000 to 10,000 "entries" per year in France, and wants to see immigrants' access to public services limited.

+"How can we take care of them?" she asked.
+"How are we going to house them?"

-Macron, a pro-European centrist, took first place with 24.01% of the first-round voting, while the anti-immigrant, anti-EU Le Pen came second on 21.30%, according to final results released Monday by the French Interior Ministry.
+On Sunday, the pro-European centrist Macron took first place with 24.01% of the first-round voting, while Le Pen came second on 21.30%, according to final results.

-A runoff will be held on May 7 after the two candidates emerged at the top in the first round.

 Opponents have argued that Le Pen's economic and social programs would bankrupt the country, particularly if France dropped the euro as its currency, as she has threatened.